 It's very “yummy mummy” in places, with the wives of rich Thai and Japanese businessmen taking their kids to places like the Thailand Creative and Design Center, a visionary children’s experience that offers high-tech for little ones.

-Phrom Phong's nightlife is cool but a little more laid back than Nana.
+Phrom Phong's nightlife is cool but a little less intense than Nana.
 Here you'll find mid-30-to-50-somethings enjoying cocktails at hidden speakeasies and packing the area's craft-beer venues, hole-in-the-wall karaoke bars, and trendy clubs

 In terms of eats, you'll find chic Asian and European restaurants and casual ramen shops and pizzerias.

 Perhaps a little too pretentious for some, but lashings of glamour for those who like the finer things in life.

 Thonglor is considered an upmarket area.
 It's home to many wealthy people and is a favorite living location for city professionals.

 The rents are fairly high here and you'll find boutique shops and high-end restaurants to match.

 It's also a popular night-time hangout for the young, rich and famous, and their hangers on, too :).